alexandersumer/Notare/README.md

 # Notare

-Notare is a note-taking app for educational YouTube videos.
-It consists of a Google Chrome extension for note-taking and a companion webapp for note and video organisation, both communicating with a common Flask REST API backend
+Notare is an open source note-taking app for educational YouTube videos.
+It consists of a Google Chrome extension for note-taking and a companion webapp for note and video organisation, both communicating with a common Flask REST backend.

 ## Running Notare